 Drum & Bass – As the name would suggest, this subgenre features sampled or programmed fast drum breaks and has prominent basslines.
 Sometimes abbreviated as DnB, songs in this style can be around 160-180 BPM.
 The most commonly used drum sample in this genre is what’s called the Amen break, which is taken from a song called “Amen, Brother” by The Winstons.

-Intelligent Dance Music –
+Intelligent Dance Music – Abbreviated as IDM,

 Drill ‘N’ Bass –